nir9/lightwm/README.md

 ### Minimalist Tiling Window Manager for Microsoft Windows

+Written with C and Windows API and utilizes existing Windows facilities, resulting in very slim code.

+Executable and DLL are very small (<20KB total)

+Make sure you place the DLL next to the executable, so it can find it.

 Video in which I make the PoC of this project: https://youtu.be/cuPirXZ6AWo

 ## Usage